Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-Introduction and Text of Three Opening Stanzas of Poem, "Snow-Bound: A Winter Idyl"
+Introduction and Excerpt from "Snow-Bound: A Winter Idyl"

 The poem, which plays out in couplets, offers an enjoyable read.
 It will make readers glad that they are seated comfortably in a warm setting as they experience the "sheeted ghosts" of "the clothes-line posts" that seem to be peering in through the windows of the family's home as the snow piles higher and higher.

 Because of the length of the poem (760 lines, 4804 words), I have excerpted only the first three stanzas along with the opening epigraphs.
 To read the entire poem, please visit "Snow-Bound: A Winter Idyl" at the Poetry Foundation.